CumulusNetworks/docs/content/cumulus-netq-412/Whats-New/_index.md

 The NetQ 4.12 server is compatible with the NetQ 4.12 agent.
 You can install NetQ agents on switches and servers running:

 - Cumulus Linux 5.0.0 or later (Spectrum switches)
-- Cumulus Linux 4.3.1 and 4.3.2 (Broadcom switches)
 - Ubuntu 22.04, 20.04

 ## Release Considerations